refined-github/refined-github/.github/ISSUE_TEMPLATE/2_feature_request.md

 ---
-name: Feature request
+name: Suggest an improvement or new feature
-about: Suggest an idea for Refined GitHub
+about: ———
 labels: enhancement, under discussion
 ---